darroyolpz/Fan-Scraping-Optimization/README.md

 While trying to squeeze some units for some customers, I realized we could save up to 8% if we used a different fan than the one provided in our datasheets.
 Nobody did this exercise before.
 Doing it manually takes time, but now it was possible with the script.

 As a result, we even added more models of fans in a new product we released in 2021.
-I felt really proud of it, as it all started by trying to facilitate the work of some colleagues.
+I felt really proud of it, as it all started by trying to facilitate the work of some colleagues :v: